ArduPilot/MethodicConfigurator/ARCHITECTURE.md

 - The "partial/intermediate" parameter files must have meaningful names
 - The sequence of the "partial/intermediate" parameter files must be clear
 - Users should be able to upload all parameters from a "partial/intermediate" parameter file to the flight controller and advance to the next intermediate parameter file.
-- Users should be able to upload a subset of parameters from a "partial/intermediate" parameter file to the flight controller and advance to the next intermediate parameter file.
+- Users should be able to upload a subset of parameters from a "partial/intermediate" parameter file to the flight controller and advance to the next "partial/intermediate" parameter file in the configuration sequence.
 - Users should be able to select a "partial/intermediate" parameter file from a list of available files and select the one to be used.
 - The software must display a table of parameters with columns for:
   - the parameter name,